tom-seddon/b2/doc/Overview.md

 processor.
 With a B/B+, be sure to install a ROM installed with the Tube host code in it, such as the Acorn 1770 DFS.)

-Also for B/B+/Master 128 only, tick `SCSI` to add an emulated SCSI hard disk adapter, useable with Acorn ADFS.
+For B/B+/Master 128 only, tick `SCSI` to add an emulated SCSI hard disk adapter, useable with Acorn ADFS.
 Select up to 4 hard disk images to use with it - see the SCSI hard disks section below.

+Tick `MMFS` to add an emulated MMFS interface, emulating the memory-mapped SPI interface.
+See the MMFS section below.

 Changes to a configuration don't affect the running Beeb until you do a `File` > `Power-on Reset` (if you're editing the current config) or